 - 5.1.1.1 This represents revaluation surplus arising on revaluation of land of Badami Bagh works, which was revalued prior to being classified as 'Held for Sale' resulting in surplus of Rs.
 321.358 million.
-(Ref: Note.15) - 5.1.2 During the year land of Kot Lakhpat works was revalued on February 19, 2013 by an independent approved valuer M/s Indus Surveyors (Private) Limited on the basis of average market rate keeping in view the market conditions.
+(Ref: Note.15) - 5.1.2 Kot Lakhpat works was revalued on 19 February 2013 by an independent approved valuer M/s Indus Surveyors (Private) Limited on the basis of average market rate keeping in view the market conditions.
 The land was revalued at 7,906.000 million resulting in revaluation surplus of Rs.
 3,557.700 million.
-Earlier, the land has been revalued in 1991 by M/s NESPAK and in 2001 & 2009 by M/s Indus Surveyors. - 5.2.1 During the year building structure of Kot Lakhpat works was revalued on February 19, 2013 by an independent approved valuer M/s Indus Surveyors (Private) Limited on the basis of present depreciated market value.
+Earlier, the land has been revalued in 1991 by M/s NESPAK and in 2001 & 2009 by M/s Indus Surveyors. - 5.2.1 Building structure of Kot Lakhpat works was revalued on 19 February 2013 by an independent approved valuer M/s Indus Surveyors (Private) Limited on the basis of present depreciated market value .
 The building structure was revalued at 350.884 million resulting in revaluation surplus of Rs.
 185.845 million.
-Earlier, the building structure has been revalued in 1997 & 2009 by M/s Indus Surveyors.

-- 5.3.1 During the year plant & machinery of Kot Lakhpat works was revalued on February 19, 2013 by an independent approved valuer M/s Indus Surveyors (Private) Limited on the basis of present depreciated market value.
+Earlier, the building structure has been revalued in 1997 & 2009 by M/s Indus Surveyors. - 5.3.1 Plant & machinery of Kot Lakhpat works was revalued on 19 February 2013 by an independent approved valuer M/s Indus Surveyors (Private) Limited on the basis of present depreciated market value .
 The plant & machinery was revalued at 374.062 million resulting in revaluation surplus of Rs.
 66.483 million.
 Earlier, the plant & machinery has been revalued in 1997 & 2009 by M/s Indus Surveyors. - 5.4 As required by the Companies Ordinance, 1984, revaluation surplus has been shown in a separate account below equity and the related incremental depreciation charged during the current year on "Plant and Machinery, Building & Steel Structure" has been transferred from the surplus on revaluation of fixed assets to accumulated losses.